 What is a color scheme

 A color scheme is the colors used in a certain design.
 It is also referred to as the color palette.
-In the case is creating a website, the color scheme would be all the colors you've chosen to use.
+In the case of creating a website, the color scheme would be all the colors you've chosen to use.
+Make the best of it and stand out with your site!

 A thing to remember is that not all colors in a palette you've chosen should be equally represented.
 There's always a dominant one (or a few).
 This way you can attract attention to specific parts of the page.
 There's this technique known as the isolation effect, where you would use one color just for a specific purpose.
 Like an add to cart button for example.
 You'd make all of them in one, stand-out color and won't use the color for anything else.